baole444/TheCellBeyond/README.md

 ## Problems need attention:
 - Strange rendering clean up issue with Text rendering (likely due to component not being nullified.)
-- Rotation is calculated incorrectly for root object, rotate along 0,0 axis instead of its own axis.
 - Strange blending error when rendering indicator.
 - No proper resource clearing/saving when creating a new scene due to improper name check.
 - No proper way to assign texture/sprite from a spritesheet to a SpriteRenderer component.